sveinungf/spreadcheetah-samples/README.md

 # SpreadCheetah samples

-Sample code for using the (SpreadCheetah library)[https://github.com/sveinungf/spreadcheetah].
+Sample code for using the [SpreadCheetah library](https://github.com/sveinungf/spreadcheetah).